google_counter

 Immune checkpoint inhibitors are drugs that disrupt a tumor’s ability to hide from the attacks of the immune system.
 Normally, a woman's immunity recognizes and destroys the very first malignant cells in the mammary gland, preventing tumor development.
 Unfortunately, a tumor can hide signs of malignancy and resemble healthy tissue.
 This is recognized and removed by immune checkpoint inhibitors.
 The pharmacological group includes drugs against various tumor molecules: PD-1 or PD-L1 inhibitors and CTLA-4 inhibitors.
 Before the treatment starts, doctors determine the initial level of PD-1 in tumor cells: to achieve a good result, and it must be high.

-Cancer vaccines stimulate natural specific immunity.
+Dendritic cell vaccines stimulate natural specific immunity.
 This is a strictly individual type of treatment; doctors use tumor components and the patient's leukocytes to make a vaccine.
 In laboratory conditions, leukocytes "get acquainted" with the surface antigens of a breast tumor.
 Such leukocytes are called dendritic cells, and after being infused into the blood, they become able to find the tumor and metastases.
-Dendritic cells help all the other immunocompetent cells detect a tumor: some of such cells directly destroy malignant foci, and the others form a long-term immunological memory in order to prevent a relapse.
+Dendritic cells help all the other immunocompetent cells detect a tumor: some of such cells directly destroy malignant foci, and others form a long-term immunological memory in order to prevent a relapse.
+The immune system's response is transformative – once activated, it develops and maintains a lifelong memory against the specific cancer cells.

 Adoptive cell therapy is a technologically more complex type of changing a patient's leukocytes.
 After such a modification, they can successfully find and attack breast cancer foci, regardless of their localization.
 CAR T-cell therapy involves the genetic modification of white blood cells: a special receptor is added to them and makes them able to bind to tumor cells.
 Information about the new receptor is fixed in the genome so that it is reproduced in new generations of leukocytes.